Flexible Solutions

 March 31, 2020 10:00 AM

-Silicone Rubber, a "Low Surface Energy" Elastomer, what does this mean?
+Silicone Rubber, a "Low Surface Energy" Elastomer - What Does This Mean?

 Silicone is a high-performance elastomer with the ability to withstand extreme temperatures, both high and low.
 It also naturally repels, which makes it an excellent choice for a water seal or a moisture barrier.
 However, this also makes silicone tricky to bond to other surfaces.